ccamacho1966/BlueCatPoSh/README.md

-# BlueCatPoSh - Our BlueCat IPAM PowerShell Library
+# BlueCatPoSh - BlueCat IPAM PowerShell Library

-Leveraging the BlueCat IPAM API has generally been complex in our environment so we have been experimenting with libraries to standardize and simplify this access for us.
+Leveraging the BlueCat IPAM API has generally been complex in our environment so I have been experimenting with a library to standardize and simplify access.
 BlueCatPoSh is the 3rd generation of my local library implementation for PowerShell and I'm working to clean it up and make it useful to a larger audience.

 BlueCatPoSh attempts to move beyond a simple one-for-one implementation of the IPAM API and incorporate sanity and prerequisite testing at the most basic level.
 There are a few more robust functions to simplify or expand the data collection/update process as well.

 This library is still very much an imperfect work in progress, but I am still actively working on it.
+At this time it is DNS focused as that is what I work on with BlueCat the most.

 ## Supported Environments